Mr Timothy ffytche LVO, FRCS, FRCOphth

 Our Board of Trustees is the governing body of the Macular Society and is ultimately responsible for everything we do and how we do it.

-Cecilia Bufton – Chair
+Mrs Cecilia Bufton BSc(Hons), MBA – Chair

 Cecilia brings to the Board her experiences of working in medical, pharmaceutical, digital health and wellbeing companies.
 A science graduate with an MBA focused on international strategic marketing and leadership training from the University of Oxford, her career has involved the development and delivery of products and services that help change the way healthcare is delivered.
 Cecilia has created marketing campaigns to promote the understanding of the benefits of new approaches to health and care management and has been responsible for building technology enabled services and software apps for use in supported living environments.
 Cecilia enjoys yoga and is a keen gardener, recently becoming a Board Trustee for Plant Heritage, a national charity involved in the conservation of cultivated plants.

-Alison Guthrie – Vice Chair (Optometry)
+Mrs Alison Guthrie BSc(Hons) MCOptom FBDO – Vice Chair (Optometry)

 Alison Guthrie is a registered optometrist and dispensing optician; she has a longstanding interest in low vision management and service provision.
 In the last 15 years she has been involved with visually impaired patients within the hospital eye service in both macular and low vision clinics.
 In addition she is involved in optometrist undergraduate training, postgraduate assessment and examining, fitness to practice and works in the voluntary sector in sub-saharan Africa.
 She is currently researching the quality of life changes that result from vision loss.

-Paul Ryb - Vice Chair (Finance)
+Mr Paul Ryb - Vice Chair (Finance)

 Paul currently holds board positions in the commercial, public and charity sectors, while also managing an investment portfolio for a private family office and advising on various social impact investment projects.
 He was managing director at the Royal Bank of Scotland operating within the Global, Banking and Markets Division having previously worked in the City of London for over 20 years at a number of investment banks.
 Since losing his central vision in 2007 to macular dystrophy, he has joined a number of boards as a non-executive director, specialising in his area of expertise: assisted technology, cyber security, angel investing and business strategy, as well as becoming involved in a number of sight charities including RNIB, the Macular Society and Blind in Business, where he continues to use his experiences in dealing with sight loss to benefit others.
 In 2017 Paul has become a non-executive director for Kings Access Tech Ltd and the NHS Mental Health Board (covering Barnet, Enfield, Haringey).
 Paul is a keen sportsman and has held the British number one VI Tennis title for the last three years, a brown belt in kickboxing and enjoys various extreme sports in the Alps every summer with his children including mountain biking, white water rafting and canyoning.
 Paul has two children and lives in London.

-Richard's mother has macular disease.
+Richard's mother had macular degeneration.
 Richard is the retired network tax leader and an operations director of PwC.
 Richard's international career in professional services spanned 36 years, including 2 years living and working in Eastern Europe and work in numerous other countries.
 Richard became a Trustee and Honorary Treasurer in 2017.
 He is responsible for overseeing the Society's finances and is Chairman of the Finance and Fundraising Committee.
 Richard enjoys performing arts and most sports.

 Anna is an experienced employment lawyer and trainer with over 25 years' experience.
 She is a director in the employment and equalities team at an international law firm working with in-house HR and legal teams in sectors including aviation, aggregates, retail and manufacturing.
 Anna also co-chairs the firm's disability network.
 She has suffered from PIC, which affects her central vision for over 20 years and is a keen supporter of the Macular Society.
 She is also a school governor.